CartoDB/carto-selfhosted-helm/customizations/README.md

 - [GKE Ingress example config for CARTO](ingress/gke/config.yaml)

+  The Ingress will use the custom TLS certificate you have configured via https://github.com/CartoDB/carto-selfhosted-helm/tree/main/customizations#use-your-own-tls-certificate

+  > :warning: The certificate and LB can take several minutes to be configured, so be patient

+  Please see our [troubleshooting](#troubleshooting) section if you have problems with your ingress resource.

 ##### Use Google's managed certificates for Ingress

 You can configure your Ingress controller to use [Google Managed Certificates](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs) on the load balancer side.